PotatoManFelix/Bookstore-Assessment/README.md

 # Bookstore-Assessment

 This is an Assessment Project that was assigned to me during an internship interview.
+Note that this project has a lot of areas for improvements both in code structure and website design, I took this project as an apportunity to get familiar with Angular's capabilities and sat out to do it using exclusively the Angular router to eliminate page refreshes.
+I am aware of the lack of both confirmation popup messages in the UX design and strict code functionality-based structure.
 ## Set Up

 ### Environmental Variables